 United Nations Populations Fund (UNFPA)

-Sexual Gender-based Violence (SGBV): In collaboration with Ministry of Social Affairs, Ministry of Health and other relevant line ministries, civil society and communities, UNFPA is providing technical assistance to strengthen coordination between national actors on the ground, improve national capacity, and combat SGBV through prevention and response.
+Women’s Empowerment and Gender-based Violence (GBV) Prevention and Response: In collaboration with Ministry of Social Affairs, Ministry of Health and other relevant line ministries, civil society and communities, UNFPA is providing technical assistance to strengthen coordination between national actors on the ground, improve national capacity, and combat GBV through prevention and response.

 Data and population: UNFPA works in close collaboration with the Libyan government and municipalities to modernize the National Statistic System, support evidence-based planning in Libya, and improve quality, access and data-utilization.